Anna Riedel-Jahn & Lucas T. Jahn

 You usually mention the pollution caused by other tourists.
 What measures do you take to travel mindfully?

-Lucas: Generally, we don’t want to point the finger at other tourists because it is not always them, causing pollution or leaving garbage.
-Sometimes it is the locals who do not know any better.
-But, no matter who is responsible, we get really furious when we find empty beer bottles and plastic packaging on a garbage-strewn campsite.
+Lucas: We generally don’t want to point the finger at other tourists because it is not always them who cause pollution or leave garbage.
+Sometimes, it is the locals who do not know any better.
+But no matter who is responsible, we get really furious when we find empty beer bottles and plastic packaging on a garbage-strewn campsite.

 Anna: But in reality, pollution is a global issue.
 Ocean currents transport trash everywhere.
 Traces of plastic, tires, fishing nets, bottles and so on can be found on the most pristine beaches and even on uninhabited islands.
 There is no easy solution for this problem, as countries worldwide need to rethink their consumerism habits, we included.

 Lucas: Luckily, tourists can have a positive influence too.
-The most basic principle to follow is ‘pack in, pack out’.
+The most basic principle is ‘pack in, pack out’.
 If you travel somewhere remote, always make sure to take your trash back with you.
 Or even better, if you see garbage somewhere in the landscape, pick it up and carry it out.
 Spending 15 mins cleaning up a beach or a campsite is all it takes.
-Other people will see you and feel inspired by your actions, equally joining in the effort.
-If each of us contributes just a little bit together, we can have a significant impact.
+Other people will see you and feel inspired by your actions, equally joining the effort.
+If we contribute just a bit together, we can significantly impact.